zerzelcorp/blog-app-server/README.md

 # blog-app-server
 Rest Api for a blog app built in Node with express and mongodb.
 I wanted to do it as complete as possible so it has authentication, psw encryptation and Json Web Token Validation.

-It has routes and controllers for the following actions CRUD:
+It has routes and controllers for the following actions:

 -Auth---login,register,